Tubbz-alt/eaglelibs/README.md

 # eaglelibs
 Electronic Component  Libraries on EAGLE
-It is some Eagle libraries that I used on my project and some circuits.
+It is some Eagle libraries and circuits that I used on my project.

 It include,
   TI-HDC1080(Humidity Sensor with temperature sensor)(http://www.ti.com/product/HDC1080)